-This is the average yearly salary including housing, transport, and other benefits.
-SAP Consultant salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+SAP Consultant salaries in Switzerland vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-SAP Consultant salaries in Switzerland range from 63,000 CHF per year (starting salary) to 201,000 CHF per year (maximum salary).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries for the position SAP Consultant in Switzerland range from 63,000 CHF (starting salary) to 201,000 CHF (maximum salary).
+It should be noted that the given figure is not the legally mandated minimum wage; rather, it represents the lowest figure reported in a salary survey that included thousands of participants and professionals from all regions of the country.

 |0 - 2 Years|